Trip Highlights

 Bluegrass on Whitewater Join us for a 5-day Rogue River rafting trip with bluegrass musician Laurie Lewis.
 We have yet to find a better blend than rafting by day and kicking back to Laurie’s music by night.

 Our trips on the Rogue River travel through the ancestral, traditional, and contemporary lands of the Shasta Costa and Takelma peoples.
-In particular, we we visit land ceded in the Treaty of 1853.
+In particular, we visit land ceded in the Treaty of 1853.
 We recognize current indigenous peoples and those who were removed from their homelands.

 We operate under special use permits with the Rogue River-Siskiyou National Forest and the Bureau of Land Management.
 Additionally, we are an equal opportunity provider and employer.